The Power of Sampling: Dimension-free Risk Bounds in Private ERM: Omitted proof for Section

-{Lemma~\ref{lemep}} \begin{lem:lemep} A condition $Q$ has sample complexity $n^*$ for algorithms with $(1,o(1/n))$-differential privacy ($n^*$ is the smallest sample size that there exists an $(1,o(1/n))$-differentially private algorithm $\A$ which satisfies $Q$), if and only if it also has sample complexity $\Theta(n^*/\epsilon)$ for algorithms with $(\epsilon,o(1/n))$-differential privacy. \end{lem:lemep} \begin{proof} The proof uses a black-box reduction, therefore doesn't depend on $Q$.
+\begin{proof} The proof uses a black-box reduction, therefore doesn't depend on $Q$.
 The direction that $O(n^*/\epsilon)$ samples are sufficient is equal to proving the assertion that given a $(1,o(1/n))$-differentially private algorithm $\A$, we can get a new algorithm $\A'$ with $(\epsilon,o(1/n))$-differential privacy at the cost of shrinking the size of the dataset by a factor of $\epsilon$.

 Given input $\epsilon$ and a dataset $X$, we construct $A'$ to first generate a new dataset $T$ by selecting each element of $X$ with probability $\epsilon$ independently, then feed $T$ to $\A$.
 Fix an event $S$ and two neighboring datasets $X_1,X_2$ that differs by a single element $i$.
 Consider running $\A$ on $X_1$.
 If $i$ is not included in the sample $T$, then the output is distributed the same as a run on $X_2$.
 On the other hand, if $i$ is included in the sample $T$, then the behavior of $\A$ on $T$ is only a factor of $e$ off from the behavior of $\A$ on $T\setminus \{i\}$.
 Again, because of independence, the distribution of $T\setminus \{i\}$ is the same as the distribution of $T$ conditioned on the omission of $i$.